What Do Franchisees Say?

 Dwight Morse’s interest in the cleaning and restoration industry began in 1992 when he started running his own company.
 When his daughter and son-in-law, Misty and Richard Poole, came aboard in 2000, he decided that he wanted to grow the company with a nationally recognized name.
 He bought his Hot Springs, Arkansas, Steamatic franchise in July 2001.

-“I love that we have so many different opportunities,” says Dwight, 66, about why he chose Steamatic.
+“I love that we have so many different opportunities,” Dwight says about why he chose Steamatic.
 “There are sources of revenue all year round, which is a good thing.”

 Steamatic’s protected territories were another draw for Dwight.
 “It allowed me to build a business for my team.
 I was not competing with another Steamatic.”